desertedman/CHIP-8/README.md

-CHIP-8 Emulator built in C++.
+CHIP-8 Emulator built in C++ for Linux systems.

 Built against g++ in Fedora 41.
-Requires SDL2
+Requires SDL2 and CMake

 TODO:
-Add graphical rendering.
-Right now the program only renders to terminal

 Write some information on 0xDXYN opcode.
 I found that all sources were fairly confusing!
+Windows cross-compatibility?

 Resources: